senacakici/FibreBarrier-ML/README.md

 ---

-## 4.Physics-Informed WVTR Model -
+## 4. Physics-Informed WVTR Model -
 The synthetic WVTR model used in this project combines:

 - humidity-driven moisture loading